Wisconsin Poet Laureate Commission

 Reggie Finlayson

-Reggie Finlayson is best described as a 19th century man raised in the 20th to navigate the 21st, poet, playwright, author, and performer Reggie Finlayson’s involvement in the arts community began in the late seventies.
+Reggie Finlayson is currently Co-Chair of the Wisconsin Poet Laureate Commission.
+He is best described as a 19th century man raised in the 20th to navigate the 21st, poet, playwright, author, and performer Reggie Finlayson’s involvement in the arts community began in the late seventies.
 He has been greatly influenced by the Black Arts Movement that featured the likes of Amiri Baraka, Lorrain Hansberry, Oscar Brown, Jr, Nina Simone, and of course Gil Scott Heron.
 From the beginning as a performance poet, his work has reflected deep regard for African American history culture.

 Known in story telling circles as Njali Diabate’, and having trained with Alhaji Fabala Kanute’ (Gambian griot of Alex Haley fame), Finlayson has performed before audiences of children, adults, and elders.
 These performances draw on the epic history of the founding of the Mali Empire, Yoruba oral traditions, and the oral folk traditions of the Americas among others.
 In the tradition of Zora Neal Hurston, he has sought to archive the African all around us.